 Fighting to prevent and mitigate the impact of outbreaks

 When a new disease outbreak occurs, immediate, deliberate measures to fight the outbreak are key to global health security.
 However, these measures cannot come without equally deliberate preparation.
 Nations can help prepare for these unforeseen crises by implementing strong health systems capable of detecting and responding quickly to these disease outbreaks.

 As a leader in health systems strengthening and capacity development, we know how to speed detection and response to new disease outbreaks.
 With a global footprint and experience with pathogens like Ebola, Zika, and malaria, we can mobilize quickly to protect the United States.

 As a member of the Global Health Security Agenda Consortium (GHSAC), we join with other stakeholders to help make the world safe and secure from threats posed by infectious diseases.
 Through comprehensive reporting and rapid response, RTI and the GHSAC seek to defend lives and reduce economic impacts.
-We understand that strong health systems capable of detecting and responding quickly to new disease outbreaks are critical for biosecurity.

 Pursuing Opportunities to Save Lives Amidst Public Health Threats in At-Risk Regions

 Our team helps countries build stable foundations for global health security in those areas most at risk for deadly pathogens.
 At-risk regions are those that are challenged by limited resources and at risk of dangerous outbreaks, including Guinea, Democratic Republic of Congo, Indonesia, Kenya, Tanzania, and Uganda.